matteocrippa/awesome-swift/README.md

 * [SWXMLHash](https://github.com/drmohundro/SWXMLHash) - Simple XML parsing in Swift.
 * [XMLParser](https://github.com/Mozharovsky/XMLParser) - A lightweight XMLParser for assembling and parsing XML values written for iOS 8+ in Swift 2.

+#### Cloud
+*If you want to store your data in the cloud*

+* [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) - Simplified access to CloudKit with support for subscriptions and local caching.

 ### Date
 *Handle data formatting easily.*
 * [AFDateHelper](https://github.com/melvitax/AFDateHelper) - Simple date helper.